 As can be seen from the above, there are a number of things to think about when managing the affairs of a deceased artist who made a will before passing away.
-The Federal government has some helpful information on its website - What To Do Following a Death.
+Centrelink also has a useful guide for Indigenous families called "What to do when of 'our mob' passes away".